drasbaek/data-augmentation-for-alzheimer-classification/README.md

 ├── setup.sh
 └── src
     ├── illustration.py                                 <----- Script for creating illustration of augmentations
-    └── main.py                                         <----- Script for running a model on an augmentation type
+    └── classify.py                                     <----- Script for running a classification model on an augmentation type
 ```

 ## General Usage <a name="analysis"></a>